teusH/MySense/README.md

 <img src="PyCom/images/PVC-luchtpijpcase.png" align=right height=100>
 <img src="PyCom/images/SDS011-BME280-SSD1306.png" align=right height=100>
 MySense sensor kits can also be build as *air quality satellite* sensorkits.
 E.g. using Marvin LoRa, LoPy or WiPy PyCom controllers with GPS, dust and meteo sensors.
-In this case the data will be forwarded to LoRa dataconcentrators as eg The Things Network or Mosquitto server.
+In this case the data will be forwarded to <a href="https://www.thethingsnetwork.org/docs/lorawan/">LoRaWan</a> dataconcentrators as eg The Things Network or Mosquitto server.
+The LopY has support for SiGFox.
+The upload of data to <a href="https://www.sigfox.com/en">SigFox</a> IoT network is planned.

 MySense in data concentrator mode has the possiblity to collect these measurements data from e.g. the TTN MQTT dataconcentrator.
 The bus used for sensors are: UART (serial), I2C and GPIO.